Reohna/LinuxAssignment3/README.md

-# Tutorial: How to create a new admin and setup nginx
+# Tutorial: How to connect to a droplet with a new user, remove root from ssh login, and setup nginx

 This is a tutorial that would guide you through the following steps.